Iterations of dependent random maps and exogeneity in nonlinear dynamics

 \section{Conclusion}

-A general theoretical analysis of nonlinear autoregressive time series models with exogenous covariates is missing in the time series literature and only a few references consider such a problem, mainly for specific examples.
-The aim of this paper was to provide some results for a reasonable class a time series models and for which the required assumptions can be checked for many examples.
-In particular, we got two important results, Theorem \ref{main} and Theorem \ref{autoreg}, which justify existence and uniqueness of stationary and ergodic solutions possessing some moments.
+A general theoretical analysis of nonlinear autoregressive time series models with exogenous covariates is absent from the present time series literature and only a few references consider such a problem, mainly for specific examples.
+The aim of this paper was to provide some results for a reasonable class of nonlinear time series models for which the required assumptions can be checked.
+In particular, we provide two results, Theorem \ref{main} and Theorem \ref{autoreg}, which justify existence and uniqueness of stationary and ergodic solutions possessing some moments.
 The crucial assumption to check, {\bf A2} or {\bf B3}, involves a uniform conditional contraction condition.
 Assumption {\bf B3} is the main assumption to check for autoregressive models with several lags.
-For some nonlinear models already considered in the literature, such as GARCH or autoregressive Poisson processes, this contraction condition is easily checked because the exogenous covariates have an additive contribution in the expression of the latent process and plays the role of a random intercept which does not modify the usual stability conditions.
-However, our results can also be applied to autoregressive processes for which lags parameters depend on the covariates (see Section \ref{comp}, the notes after Theorem \ref{autoreg}, Proposition \ref{CHARME} and Proposition \ref{supercond} for some examples).
+For some nonlinear models already considered in the literature, such as GARCH or autoregressive Poisson processes, this contraction condition is easily checked because the exogenous covariates have an additive contribution in the expression of the latent process and play the role of a random intercept which does not modify the usual stability conditions.
+However, our results can also be applied to autoregressive processes for which lag parameters depend on the covariates (see Section \ref{comp}, the notes after Theorem \ref{autoreg}, Proposition \ref{CHARME} and Proposition \ref{supercond} for some examples).
 In this case, a uniform control of the random lag parameters is necessary to check our assumptions which shows the limit of our approach.